bwhiteley/JSONShootout/README.md

 ![Performance Graph](https://raw.githubusercontent.com/bwhiteley/JSONShootout/master/images/performance.png)

+###* A Note About vdka/json
+You might notice that the "JSON" bar in the graph is different from the rest.
+The [vdka/json](https://github.com/vdka/JSON) project uses its own pure-Swift JSON Parser instead of `NSJSONSerialization`.
+The author claims that for some JSON samples it outperforms `NSJSONSerialization`.
+This is not the case for my sample JSON.
+The mapping portion of vdka/JSON requires a JSON node created from the custom parser, and is not compatible with `NSJSONSerialization`.

 ##Conclusion
 If you are looking for a Swift JSON mapper, you might want to clone JSONShootout and compare these frameworks side-by-side yourself.